eclipse-californium/californium/MIGRATION_HINTS.md

 This document doesn't contain hints for migrating versions before 2.0.
 That excludes also hints to migrate any of the 2.0 MILESTONE releases.

-If a 2.0.0 or newer is used, it's recommended to update first to 2.6.3 and cleanup all deprecation using the documentation on the deprecation.
+If a 2.0.0 or newer is used, it's recommended to update first to 2.6.4 and cleanup all deprecation using the documentation on the deprecation.

+The version 3.0.0-M3 is the last one with the old `NetworkConfig` and `DtlsConnectorConfig.Builder`.
+Depending on the usage of these classes, it may be easier to first migrate to that 3.0.0-M3 and then in a final step migrate to the 3.0 adapting for these changes in the configuration.

 ## First Experience